The School of Medical Technology is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).

 American Society of Clinical Pathology Board of Registry

 Tuition and Fees

-While enrolled in the program, the student shall be responsible for all tuition, professional insurance, books, housing, room and board, fees and clothing expenses.
-Tuition cost is five thousand ($5000.00) for the year.
+While enrolled in the program, the student shall be responsible for all tuition, professional insurance, room and board, fees and clothing expenses.
+Tuition cost is eight thousand ($8,000.00) for the year.
 The remaining responsibilities vary in cost.

 Payment Timeline and Designation

-Half of the tuition payment ($2500) is due to the program within five (5) months of the student’s starting date; the remaining amount ($2500) is due no less than ninety (90) days before program completion - unless other arrangements are agreed upon by the Program Director.
-All checks are made payable to “St. Elizabeth” and are to be presented to the Program Director.
+Half of the tuition payment ($4,000) is due to the program no later than the first day of the MLS Program.
+The remaining amount ($4,000) is due no less than ninety (90) days after the first day of the MLS Program – unless other arrangements are agreed upon by the Program Director.
+All Checks are made payable to “St. Elizabeth Healthcare” and are to be presented to the Program Director.